prashanthkumarjoshi/Data-Analysis-for-a-Food-company-using-SQL/README.md

 #### Business problems and Queries for solution
 <details>
 <summary><strong>
- Q1.Write a Query to find the top 5 most frequently ordered dishes by customer called  "Akhil Reddy" in the <br>
+ Q1.Write a Query to find the top 5 most frequently ordered dishes by customer called  "Akhil Reddy" in the
     last 1 year.</strong>
  <Br>
-- <strong>Description</strong>: Return the records of last 1 year with customer_id, customer_name,dishes and total count of dishes.
+<strong>Description</strong>: Return the records of last 1 year with customer_id, customer_name,dishes and total count of dishes.
 <br>
-- <strong>Expected Output</strong>: A list of top 5 most frequently orderd dishes by Customer Name called "Akhil Reddy".</summary>
+<strong>Expected Output</strong>: A list of top 5 most frequently orderd dishes by Customer Name called "Akhil Reddy".</summary>

   ```sql
   SELECT